Learning Hierarchically Structured Concepts: Network Model

 \subsection{Neuron transitions}

 Now we describe neuron behavior, specifically, we describe how to determine the values of the state components of each neuron $u$ at time $t \geq 1$ based on values of state components at the previous time $t-1$ and on external inputs.
+Again, we distinguish between input neurons and non-input neurons.

-\paragraph{Input neurons:} If $u$ is an input neuron, then it has only one state component, the $firing$ flag.
-We assume that the value of the $firing$ flag is controlled by the network's environment and not by the network itself, i.e., the value of $y^u(t)$ is set by some external input signal.
+\paragraph{Input neurons:} If $u$ is an \emph{input neuron}, then it has only one state component, the $firing$ flag.
+Since $u$ is an input neuron, we assume that the value of the $firing$ flag is controlled by the network's environment and not by the network itself, that is, the value of $y^u(t)$ is set by some external input signal, which we do not model explicitly.

-\paragraph{Non-input neurons:} If $u$ is a non-input neuron, then it has three state components, $firing$, $weight$, and $engaged$.
-Whether or not neuron $u$ fires at time $t$, that is, the value of $y^u(t)$, is determined by its \emph{potential} and its \emph{activation function}.
-The potential at time $t$, which we denote as $pot^u(t)$ is given by the dot product of the weights and inputs at neuron $u$ at time $t-1$, that is, $pot^u(t) = w^u(t-1)^T \cdot x^u(t-1) = \sum_{j=1}^n w^u_j(t-1) x^u_j(t-1). $ The activation function, which defines whether or not neuron $u$ fires at time $t$, is then defined by: $ y^u(t) = .$ Here, $\tau$ is the assumed firing threshold.
-We assume that the value of the $engaged$ flag of $u$ is controlled by $u$'s environment, that is, for every $t$, the value of $e^u(t)$ is set by some input signal, which may arise from the environment or from another part of the network.
+\paragraph{Non-input neurons:} If $u$ is a \emph{non-input neuron}, then it has three state components, $firing$, $weight$, and $engaged$.
+Whether or not neuron $u$ fires at time $t$, that is, the value of $y^u(t)$, is determined by its incoming \emph{potential} and its \emph{activation function}.